-Ask the FCs and CCs what are the expectations for meeting 3 and 4.
+Ask the FCs and CCs what are the expectations for meeting 2 and 3.
 (Are they realistic?
-Do we need to adjust the workshops to cater to them?).
+Do we need to adjust the workshops to cater to them?)

 The exchange will be completed with a study visit to practice example of the Forerunner City.
-The biggest challenges could be experienced in a study visit to the district.
-But every country is free to decide, weather a study visit should be made or not.